Monday, February 22, 2010

 12 points go to...

 What a tragic tart I am.
 And what a turnaround!
-The wooden spoon award is shared by Switzerland and the United Kingdom.
+The wooden spoon is split in half and shared by Switzerland and the United Kingdom.

 1989